Welcome to Burrator (2018/2019)

 Year 5: x2 x3 x4 x5 x 10 x9

-Burrator is a Year 4/5 class which currently has 27 pupils and is taught by Mrs Sian Kingdon.
+Burrator was a Year 4/5 class which had 27 pupils and was taught by Mrs Sian Kingdon.

 Year 4 Residential